klockee/kEx/README.md

 Use the A button to enter a partition/directory, B button to go back, and + to exit.

+Press X to copy a file, and Y to paste the file either to the SD card, or the same partition (does not currently work across system partitions).

 # TODO
     *Text wrapping for directories with a lot of entries (does not work well right now)